Education in Portugal: Nursery

-Children from four months (the usual maternity leave) until they are three years old may frequent a nursery (Infantário or Creche).
+Children from four months (the usual maternity leave) until they are three years old may frequent a nursery (Creche).
 The large majority of nurseries are private.
 Other nurseries are run by the Portuguese Social Security and are partly financed by the state.
 In these nurseries parents pay according to their income.

 Kindergarten

-Pre-primary education is optional from the ages of three to five, and is provided in both state-run and private kindergartens schools.
+Pre-primary education is optional from the ages of three to five and is provided in both state-run and private kindergartens schools.
 State-run kindergartens provision is free of charge.
 The schools are known as Jardins de Infância (Kindergartens).
 Most international schools offer an international approach to pre-primary learning and follow a curriculum such as the International Baccalaureate.

 Pre-higher education

 Basic Education (Ensino Básico) lasts for nine years divided into three stages of four, two and three years respectively.
 The stages are respectively 1º Ciclo (1st Cycle), 2º Ciclo (2nd Cycle) and 3º Ciclo (3rd Cycle).
 Children are required to do two exams at the end of the third stage: Portuguese and Maths.
 Secondary Education (Ensino Secundário)- public, private or cooperative - is compulsory since the school year of 2012/2013 and consists of a three-year cycle after basic education.

 Access to Secondary Education is made through the Certificate of Basic Education.
-There are three types of programmes: general programmes, technical/vocational programmes, and artistic programmes, providing instruction in technical, technological, professional fields and in the Portuguese language and culture.
+There are three types of programmes: general programmes, professional programmes, and artistic programmes, providing instruction in technical, technological, professional fields and in the Portuguese language and culture.
 Permeability between the programmes is guaranteed.
-The teaching and practice of technical, technological or artistic programmes are provided by vocational schools and special schools for education in Arts.
+The teaching and practice of technical, technological or artistic programmes are provided by professional schools and special schools for education in Arts.

 Programmes are sanctioned by the Certificado de Habilitações do Ensino Secundário/Diploma de Ensino Secundário (Secondary School Credential/Diploma), which is the prerequisite for access to higher education through national access examination.